chrismcginlay/eduduck/INSTALL.md

 MySQL, nginx and gunicorn should be configured and services started at the end.
 To test, simply visit the URL.

+5. Updating source code to latest git code.

+If all that is required is to pull the latest code from github, the use the git_update() command.
+This will pull the latest code, collectstatic files and restart services.

+$local:~/deploy_tools fab git_update:host=roberta@staging.example.com,settings=staging

 ## Things not taken care of yet.
 *The real database is not migrated (South)